WhatIsMyRealName/numpai/README.md

 - [Python Pickle Risks and Safer Alternatives](https://www.arjancodes.com/blog/python-pickle-module-security-risks-and-safer-alternatives/)
 - [Safely load a pickle file? – StackExchange](https://security.stackexchange.com/questions/183966/safely-load-a-pickle-file)

+## See also
+[This project](https://pypi.org/project/npnet/) is quite the same.
+But mine is better 😎.

 ## License

 GNU AGPLv3 License.
 See `LICENSE` file for details.